 Plymouth – perfect for paddling

 A huge breakwater protects Plymouth Sound from winter gales and offers lots of protected water.
 It is perfect for paddling all year round.
 The waterfront provides a unique environment for sea kayaking.
-You can start at the Mayflower Steps in the historic Barbican.
+Why not start right next to the Mayflower Steps in the historic Barbican?
 This is where the Pilgrims set out for the new world of America in 1620.
 The Hoe provides a beautiful grassy backdrop to the seafront.
 Here, Sir Francis Drake finished his game of bowls before defeating the Spanish Armada in 1588.

 Passing between Drake’s Island and the Brittany Ferries terminal, Devil’s Point sticks out from the Plymouth side and creates a strong back eddy.
 You might have to nip in very close to avoid strong currents and naval traffic here.
 Look to your left and admire the stately home at the top of the sweeping lawns.
 This is Mount Edgcumbe – Cornwall at it’s finest.
+The bay is called Barn Pool and is the setting for the annual Southwest Paddlefest.
+You couldn’t get a better venue.
 Look to the right and marvel at the Royal William Yard.
 Until recently this was still the supply centre for the Royal Navy.
 The buildings still bear the names of the functions they performed.
 It’s been transformed into apartments and piazzas full of bars and boutiques, including the well-known River Cottage.